-In the realm of personal computing and information processing, the [Delete] button is where we remove unwanted information.
-We use the delete button countless times a day.
-Whenever we make a typo, we hit [Delete].
-Whenever we have unwanted data, we hit [Delete].
-Whenever we stop having use for certain documents, we hit [Delete].
+When using computers, the Delete function is necessary to remove unwanted information.
+We use the [Delete] button countless times a day.
+When we make a typo, we hit [Delete].
+When we have unwanted data, we hit [Delete].
+When we have no use for a file, we hit [Delete].

 Our Minds as Computers

 Now, think of your mind as a computer.
 Think of the thoughts that run through your mind as the data in a computer.

 The negative, fear-based thoughts that appear in your mind are the useless data you want to get rid of.
 The positive, constructive thoughts are the valuable data you want to keep.
 Same for the important information you get from your daily conversations and from reading.

 Like a computer without a [Delete] button, you may have lots of good ideas, but if your mind is constantly cluttered with negativity, you won’t be able to get much value from the good thoughts in your mind.
 You are constantly trying to deal with the negative thoughts to make sense of the positive thoughts.

 This is where the [Delete] button comes in.
 Imagine you have a [Delete] button for your mind.
 Use that for every negative thought that floats into your mind.